SodaQiu/Value-Engagement_Misalignment_and_Retention_Risk_in_Pet_E-Commerce/README.md

 ## Description

-This repository contains the analysis code used to support reproducibility for a study of **value-engagement misalignment and retention heterogeneity in pet e-commerce**.

 The study examines whether observable early engagement signals provide additional information beyond early transaction value for distinguishing subsequent customer outcomes.
 It further identifies high-value, low-engagement (HVLE) customers as a value-engagement misalignment segment and examines behavioral characteristics and retention heterogeneity within this segment.

 **Background:** Transaction-based customer segmentation can identify economically important customers, but relatively high early transaction value does not necessarily imply a continuing customer relationship.
 Observable relationship signals may therefore provide additional information for distinguishing subsequent retention outcomes.